 Amboseli National Park is situated in the shadow of Africa’s tallest mountain which looms 50 km away across the border in Tanzania.
 This Kenya safari park has a healthy population of lions and other predators.
 It also offers the best views of the majestic Mount Kilimanjaro.
 It is also home to many of the last remaining ‘tuskers’ – giant elephants in Africa, whose tusks touch the ground.

 4. Tsavo National Parks

-Tsavo West and Tsavo East National Parks account for the largest of Kenya’s protected spaces – and bio-diverse ecosystems from the red semi-desert and grassland savannahs to rainforests and sheer cliff faces.
-Tsavo is also home to many of the remaining giant Africa elephants, whose tusks touch the ground.
-Read more about a Tsavo safari here.
+Tsavo West and Tsavo East Parks account for the largest of Kenya’s protected spaces – and bio-diverse ecosystems from the red semi-desert and grassland savannahs to rainforests and sheer cliff faces.
+Tsavo is also has many of the remaining giant Africa elephants.

 5. Ol Pejeta Conservancy

 Ol Pejeta is situated in the Laikipia Plateau on the foothills of Mt Kenya.
 It is a great 362 km2 not-for-profit wildlife sanctuary that is home to our planet’s last two northern white rhinos and around 140 critically endangered Black rhinos; the biggest population of Black Rhino in East Africa.